dozingcat/MousePounce/assets/doc/about.md

 "wrap around", so players can slap on king-ace-2.
 - **Slap on 4 of same suit**: If enabled, players can slap the pile when 4 cards of the same suit suit are played.
+- **Penalty for wrong slap**: Allows you to choose the penalty if a player slaps incorrectly.
+"Penalty card" causes the offending player to put a card on the bottom of the current pile.
+"Can't slap for next 5 cards" prevents the player from slapping until 5 additional cards are played.

 ## License